ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/kafka.markdown

 ---

-### How Are Messages Consumed
+### How Are Messages Produced and Consumed

 The ETL task will send the CloudEvents messages it produces to Kafka **broker/s** by your [connection string](../../../../server/ongoing-tasks/etl/queue-etl/kafka#add-a-kafka-connection-string).

-Each message will then be sent to the topics defined for it in the transformation script, and pushed to the tail of the topic's queue. the enqueued message will advance in the queue as preceding messages are pulled, and finally reach the queue's head and become available for consumers.
+Each message will then be sent to each topic defined for it in the transformation script, and pushed to the tail of the topic's queue.
+The enqueued message will advance in the queue as preceding messages are pulled, and finally reach the queue's head and become available for consumers.